blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/Harb-HarbTweaks/README.md

 * **No Forward Saw** sets the force applied on the player when using MUL-T's Power Saw to `0`.
 Can be configured. **Multiplayer:** Let me know.
 * **Shorter Medkits** makes the time you have to wait for a medkit to apply to `0.9` seconds.
 Can be configured. **Multiplayer:** Hostside.
 * **Commando Grenades are Impact** makes commando's grenades explode on impact.
 By [SushiDev](https://thunderstore.io/package/SushiDev/) **Multiplayer:** Let me know.
 * **First Stage Spawns** aims to improves the pace of the game's start.
 Twice as many enemies appear prespawned on the first stage.
-Can be configured for different densities. **Multiplayer:** entirely hostside
+Can be configured for different densities or to just apply to all stages. **Multiplayer:** entirely hostside

 ---